galinavikst/Weather-app/README.md

-# Weather-app
+# Weather App
-The application is created on vanilla JavaScript.
-Includes Bootstrap - semantic markup, CSS styles, adaptive to different devices.
+The Weather App is a web application created using vanilla JavaScript, with Bootstrap for semantic markup, CSS styles, and adaptive design for different devices.

+## Features:
-Shows data for this moment, today, and the next 5 days.
-You can also find any city or choose current geolocation.
+- Displays weather data for the current moment, today, and the next five days
+- Allows users to search for any city or use their current geolocation
+- Responsive design that is adaptive to different devices

+## Technologies Used:

+- Vanilla JavaScript
+- Bootstrap for semantic markup, CSS styles, and adaptive design
+- OpenWeather API to retrieve weather data
+- Deployed on Netlify

+## Getting Started
+To use the Weather App, follow these steps:

+1. Clone the repository: `git clone https://github.com/galinavikst/Weather-app.git`
+2. Open the project in your code editor
+3. Navigate to the index.html file and open it in your web browser
+4. Search for a city or use your current geolocation to view weather data

+Alternatively, you can simply follow the link to access the deployed app.

-The site was created with Api from [OpenWeather](https://openweathermap.org/api) and deployed on Netlify.
+The site was created with Api from [OpenWeather](https://openweathermap.org/api) and [deployed](https://sparkly-raindrop-0a0717.netlify.app/) on Netlify.

-Just follow the [link](https://sparkly-raindrop-0a0717.netlify.app/) or clone the code and run it in your browser.